tfolkersen/LPGL/README.md

 # LPGL (Lua Palette Graphics Library)
-A graphics API inspired by PICO-8 and TIC-80, for making games in Lua and C++.
+A graphics API inspired by PICO-8 and TIC-80, for making games in Lua and/or C++.
 Runs both natively and in a web browser

-## Motivation
+## Goals
+#### Simplicity
+LPGL is easy to use, and doesn't require the usual boilerplate code characteristic of writing OpenGL applications.
+Get started immediately by drawing shapes to the screen using simple functions
+#### Generality
+LPGL is free of artificial limitations imposed by many fantasy consoles, such as fixed size palettes with fixed colors, fixed resolutions, or limits on the size of a user's application; no need to minify your code!
+Draw either with RGBA colors, or with palette indices, or a mix of both.
+The ability to draw to either stencil buffers or color buffers makes it simple to implement lighting, layers, and other visual effects.
+You can make a modern game, or a retro style game
+#### Extendibility
+The user can create new drawing functions which correctly interact with the rest of the API, with relative ease

 ## Roadmap

+*** Specification
+*** Build system
+***
+***

 ## API Details